bmkekeh/Alarm-Reminder/README.md

 - Tap the trash icon in the AppBar to delete all alarms at once.

-# How It Works (Code Overview)

-Alarm Initialization:
-The app initializes the alarm plugin on startup using await Alarm.init().

-Adding Alarms:

-_pickTime() shows a time picker and converts the selected time to DateTime.

-Creates an AlarmSettings object and schedules it using Alarm.set().

-Updates the _alarms list to display in the UI.

-Alarm Ring Listener:

-Listens to Alarm.ringStream.stream.

-Shows a popup dialog with Stop and Snooze options when the alarm rings.

-Stop Alarm:

-Alarm.stop(alarm.id) stops the ringing sound.

-Removes the alarm from the list.

-Snooze Alarm:

-Adds 5 minutes to the alarm time.

-Stops the current alarm using Alarm.stop().

-Reschedules the new snoozed alarm using Alarm.set().

-Replaces the old alarm in the list with the new time.

-Clear All:

-Alarm.stopAll() stops all active alarms.

-Clears the _alarms list from the UI.

 # Demo
-Here is a Demo of running the code https://github.com/user-attachments/assets/c4273e0a-89b3-4cb4-9bc4-098c5969cd3d
+Here is a Demo of running the code

+https://github.com/user-attachments/assets/c4273e0a-89b3-4cb4-9bc4-098c5969cd3d